 Not only does getting your business data into these sites improve the chances of your business being found in the places people are actually looking for them, but they all act as signals to search engines, boosting their confidence in your business data and improving your rankings in local SERPs (Search Engine Results Pages).

-There are hundreds, if not thousands, of citation sites out there, some focusing on particular areas or industries.
+There are hundreds, if not thousands, of local citation sites out there, some focusing on particular areas or industries.
 Therefore it’s important whoever is doing your citation building has a great understanding of your business, your location, and your industry in order to get you on the key ones first.

-5. Managing citations
+5. Managing local citations

 Of course, building citations is just one part of the puzzle.
 Once you have lots in place, you’ll need to ensure someone is monitoring and managing citations to ensure the data is continually accurate and updated when necessary.